Buxtehud/linear_regressor_gradient_descent/README.md

 $$L(b,m) = \sum_{i=0}^{n} [\hat{y}_i - (b + mx_i)]^2$$

-has a minimum because is a quadratic equation and the coefficient of his higher order term is possitive.
+has a minimum because is convex.

 So, we need to find where his gradient is zero.